Google Kubernetes Engine

 In addition to the prerequisites for installing Istio the following setup is required for this example:

-Install and initialize the Google Cloud SDK
+Install and initialize the Google Cloud SDK6

 Create the GKE Clusters